What is a rental appraisal?

-Australia’s rental landscape has changed significantly since the last century when home ownership was still very much our cultural aspiration.
+Australia’s rental landscape has changed significantly in the last 20 years.
 These days, more people are choosing to rent for longer as household demographics transition to one or two residents and the property market’s accessibility to first-time buyers is questionable.

 Add to this the continuing talk of a significant accommodation shortage across our major cities and we are naturally seeing a growing demand for rental premises, with little relative increase in supply.

 This entire supply/demand equation is what ultimately sets the benchmark when it comes to market values – both in terms of purchase price and the rental amount that is achieved.
 Given we are seeing a growing wave of demand bearing down on a much slower trickle of stock, it’s easy to assume that property investors are set to enjoy some market increases.

 But investors would be wise to avoid becoming too greedy and engaging in some of the questionable ‘bidding war’ activity occurring in more popular postcodes, where tenants are literally vying to get a foot in the door.